 However, the template that NDES (SCEP service) will use to make the on-behalf certificate request to the CA is determined based on the value of the Key Usage parameter of the Certificate Signing Request (CSR) that the device sends to the SCEP service, upon receiving the instructions from Intune as part of the SCEP payload.

-When SCEP service receives the certificate request from a device, it inspects the CSR to get the value for Key Usage parameter and based on it determines the template to be used for making the certificate request to CA on-behalf, as defined in the
+When the SCEP service receives the certificate request from a device, it inspects the CSR to get the value for the Key Usage parameter and based on it determines the template to be used for making the certificate request to CA on-behalf, as defined in the

 While configuring the SCEP certificate profile in Intune, based on the selection of Key Usage